Kexine/iml-project/task_4/README.md

 Our model achieved an accuracy of 69.86% on the public part of the test set and 69.71% on the private part.
 The hard baseline was at 68.8% accuracy.

+## Reproducability
+In order to reproduce the results you need to use Google Colab and select 'TPU' as runtime type.

 ## Report

 The following report describes the approach that led to our solution.